jianxinl/Marvelous-Night-Vision-Pictures/README.md

 ## At the night of 20200202, taking pictures using a night vision feature camera, wow!
 So surprisingly beautiful!

-### Spread the Word that Night Vision Feature renders much wonderful pictures than daylight and flash light illuminated ones.

 #### 20200202, a palindrome appearing in about a thousand year interval, also suitable for different calendar expressions: Y/M/D, M/D/Y, or D/M/Y.